George Hoare: Cricket

 Hoare as a cricketer was mainly associated with Surrey and he made five known appearances in high-level matches from 1807 to 1812.

 Family

 Hoare married in 1810 Angelina Frances Greene, daughter of James Greene of Lancashire; they had nine children.
-His sons Charles Hugh Hoare and Henry James Hoare, his grandson Charles Twysden Hoare, and a great-nephew Henry William Hoare, all played first-class cricket.
+His sons Charles Hugh Hoare and Henry James Hoare, his grandson Charles Twysden Hoare, and a great-nephew Henry William Hoare, all played cricket.

 With his wife, Hoare was commemorated in a painted glass window at St Lawrence Church, Morden.